ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 **Column TTL**

 When the values in the column expire, ClickHouse replace them with the default values for the column data type.
-If all the column values in the data part were expired, ClickHouse deletes this column from the data part in a filesystem.
+If all the column values in the data part become expired, ClickHouse deletes this column from the data part in a filesystem.

 The `TTL` clause cannot be used for key columns.

 **Table TTL**

-When some data in table is expired, then ClickHouse deletes all the corresponding rows.
+When some data in table expires, ClickHouse deletes all the corresponding rows.

-**Deleting of Data**
+**Cleaning up of Data**

-Data with expired TTL are removed, when ClickHouse merges data parts.
+Data with expired TTL is removed, when ClickHouse merges data parts.

 When ClickHouse see that some data is expired, it performs off-schedule merge.
 To control frequency of such merges, you can set [merge_with_ttl_timeout](#mergetree_setting-merge_with_ttl_timeout).
-If it is too low, many off-schedule merges can reduce the performance.
+If it is too low, many off-schedule merges consume much resources.

 If you perform the `SELECT` query between merges you can get the expired data.
 To avoid it, use the [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query before `SELECT`.